Andrea Loredan (admiral): Biography

 In September 1496 he was again elected captain of the armed ships, in the anti-French defensive function.
 On 18 April 1497 he set sail from Venice, sailing towards Istria on a mighty "barza granda armada" of about 1200 tonnes, with a crew of 450 men, skilled sailors and fighters, equipped with more than 400 guns and other artillery, well stocked with arquebuses and provisions.
 Following him, with another galley, Daniele Pasqualigo was sent.

 In August he was ordered to join the Captain General of the Sea Melchiorre Trevisan to contain the hostile actions of the Turks who had taken the large galley of Alvise Zorzi.
-Loredan understood that the privateer Pedro Navarro, who had caused a lot of damage to Venetian ships, had found refuge with four galleys in the port of Roccella Ionica (near Crotone), and quickly reached him with two "grippi" (small galleys), armed with 300 men, and after six hours of fierce battle he managed to wound him, disperse his companions and storm the tower; he also tried to conquer the castle of Antonio Centilio but, after two days of fighting, Loredan ordered the retreat, not before having seized all the enemy artillery, devastating the countryside and setting fire to the Navarrese galleys.
+Loredan understood that the privateer Pedro Navarro, who had caused a lot of damage to Venetian ships, had found refuge with four galleys in the port of Roccella Ionica, near Crotone, and quickly reached him with two "grippi" (small galleys), armed with 300 men, and after six hours of fierce battle he managed to wound him, disperse his companions and storm the tower.
+He also tried to conquer the castle of Antonio Centelles, Marquese of Crotone and Navarro's backer, but after two days of fighting, Loredan ordered the retreat, not before having seized all the enemy artillery, devastating the countryside and setting fire to the privateer galleys.
 While sailing towards Modone, in September the Senate ordered him to return to Sicily.

 In March 1498 he was ordered to return to the east and on 15 September the Senate allowed him and Pasqualigo to return home.
-Once there, Loredan presented himself, on December 28, in front of the Senate, where he turned in an accurate report of his work and received public praise from Doge Agostino Barbarigo.
+Once there, Loredan presented himself, on 28 December, in front of the Senate, where he turned in an accurate report of his work and received public praise from Doge Agostino Barbarigo.

-On June 30, 1499, Andrea Loredan became the duke (governor) of Corfu, in the difficult moment when the Serenissima was engaged, as an ally of Louis XII of France, against the Duchy of Milan and at the same time threatened by sea by the Ottoman fleet, which Bayezid II seemed to be directing towards Corfu.
+On 30 June 1499 Andrea Loredan became the duke (governor) of Corfu, in the difficult moment when the Serenissima was engaged, as an ally of Louis XII of France, against the Duchy of Milan and at the same time threatened by sea by the Ottoman fleet, which Bayezid II seemed to be directing towards Corfu.

 As the new Duke of Corfu, the Senate ordered him to go, with his galleys, directly to the island without making stopovers and to immediately put himself in the service of Antonio Grimani, Captain General of the Sea.
 As a prerogative he was given 400 silver ducats.
 He was joined by the valiant Marco di Santi, as secretary, and also Simon di Greci, who will soon meet his death with him.